Students of the Dutch bachelor’s programme, see Tutoraat Academische Vaardigheden

 complete the mandatory individually assigned online study skills workshop(s).
 Completing the workshop(s) is a requirement for passing Module 1.

 A pass grade for the Academic Skills Tutorial is worth 5 credits.
-These credits are awarded at the end of the year, once students have completed all three modules, and have met both of the additional requirements.
+These credits are awarded at the end of the year, once students have completed all three modules, and have met the additional requirements.

 Participant credits have to be registered in SONA before July 1st of the current academic year to count as partial fulfillment for Module 3 of the Academic Skills Tutorial.
 Credits that are registered too late will be processed in the next academic year.
 This delay can have consequences for the BSA decision.